-What is HIPAA?
-HIPAA is the Healthcare Information Portability and Accountability Act passed by the Federal Government in 1996 and was created to protect the information of patients.
-In addition to HIPAA, the HITECH Act (Health Information Technology for Economic and Clinical Health Act) was signed into law in 2009 to promote the adoption and meaningful use of health information technology.
+The Healthcare Information Portability and Accountability Act passed by the Federal Government in 1996 and was created to protect the information of patients.
+In addition, the HITECH Act (Health Information Technology for Economic and Clinical Health Act) was signed into law in 2009 to promote the adoption and meaningful use of health information technology.
 Subtitle D of the HITECH Act was designed to strengthen the civil and criminal enforcement of the HIPAA rules.

 HIPAA/HITECH applies to companies, businesses, and organizations who provide service functions using individually identifiable health information.

-What does HIPAA have to do with Office 365?
+What do these regulations have to do with Office 365?
 Many organizations are moving to cloud services, such as Office 365, due to their managed cost and easy scalability.
-HIPAA/HITECH mandates that any transmission of patient information over a computer network must be done so in a secure and auditable manner.
+These regulations mandate that any transmission of patient information over a computer network must be done so in a secure and auditable manner.

-There has been some confusion regarding HIPAA compliance of Office 365 since Microsoft Lync was renamed Skype for Business.
+There has been some confusion regarding if Office 365 if HIPAA compliant since Microsoft Lync was renamed Skype for Business.
 The confusion is understandable given Microsoft’s consumer product also named Skype.
 Medicine Bow Technologies wants to help remove the confusion and provide guidance on staying HIPAA compliant.
 Skype for Business is HIPAA compliant as long as the covered organization signs a Business Associate Agreement (BAA) with Microsoft as specified in the HIPAA rules.
 This has been the case since Office 365 has been released.

 To be very clear, Skype for Business is a completely different product than Skype.
 Skype is a consumer product and was never intended to be HIPAA compliant.

-Here are the steps you need to take to use Office 365 in accordance with HIPAA rules:
+Here are the steps you need to take to be considered Office 365 HIPAA compliant in accordance to the regulations:

 Sign a BAA

-Use Office 365 correctly – While Microsoft guarantees that Office 365 can be used in a HIPAA compliant manner, it is each customers responsibility to ensure the software is used correctly.
-Each organization will need to have their own policies and procedures in place that govern the use of patient data.
+Use Office 365 correctly – While Microsoft guarantees that Office 365 can be used in a compliant manner, it is each customers responsibility to ensure the software is used correctly.
+Each organization will need to have their own policies and procedures in place that govern the use of patient data to become Microsoft 365 HIPAA compliant.
 This also includes any staff compliance measures, training, and auditing procedures.

 - Developing policies and procedures tailored to an organization’s goals.